Lucy: Medical Emergency

 Suitable for: Year 12

-Our Summer School gives Year 12 students the opportunity to take part in a variety of activities including problem based learning, clinical skills, presentations and medical workshops, as well as a range of social activities.
-Applications for Summer School 2018 will open in Spring 2018.
+Our Summer Residential gives Year 12 students the opportunity to take part in a variety of activities including problem based learning, clinical skills, presentations and medical workshops, as well as a range of social activities.
+Applications for Summer Residential are now open, the deadline for applications is Monday 14 May 2018 at 5pm.

 Talks at schools and colleges